felixstaude/GHG-Map-backend/README.md

 # GHG Map Backend

 ## Overview
 The GHG Map Backend is a Spring Boot application that provides APIs for managing and retrieving geolocation pins with associated data, including statistics about the pins created per day, month, and year.
 It allows users to upload images, associate them with geographic coordinates, and retrieve statistics about the pins.
+Additionally, it now includes functionality to retrieve pins associated with specific users and save town information based on the pin's location.

 ## Table of Contents
 - [Setup](#setup)